dev-techgyal/Rest-API-And-Vue-Js/README.md

 - Test all examples and try yours *O_o*

 ## How To Access *Vue Js* Example
-- Access the *api route* located at *routes* folder.
+- Install npm.
-- Enter in the browser *http://127.0.0.1:8001/api/articles*
+- Run *npm run --watch*
 - Test all examples and try yours *O_o*

 *Maintained By MvTechZone*